“Living and ceasing to live are imaginary solutions.

 I live in Chicago.
 I’m gay.
 My favorite film is True Stories.
 I write about movies.
 A lot.
-In addition to writing about them here you’ll also find my stuff at Chicagoist.
+In addition to writing about them here you’ll also find my stuff at Chicagoist (RIP).
 I have also written for publications such as Reel Chicago and the Chicago Reader.
 I’m a regular contributor to CINE-FILE.

 Want to drop me a line? randomcha(at)gmail(dot)com.

 I like books.
 I like cocktails.
 I like music.